Trees – Preservation, Conservation and Monitoring

 Continue to work with tessabaan, utilities, businesses and individuals to help maintain and preserve the tree heritage of Thailand.

-EcoThailands (and other groups) tree identification and mapping can be seen on the Surat Thani page of the Green Area Mapping Website – click HERE (turn on Google Translate in your browser for translation from Thai).
+EcoThailands (and other groups) tree identification and mapping can be seen on the Surat Thani page of the Green Area Mapping Website – click HERE (turn on Google Translate in your browser for translation from Thai) and select ecothailand to view our projects.
+Other Surat Thai province projects can also be viewed or indeed all projects nationally from the site.

 Details of the tree species, size and carbon capture capabilities can be accessed by clicking through name links and accessing the Green Area Reporting System.